Twins use six-run inning to defeat Orioles

-MINNEAPOLIS -- The Twins scored six runs in the third inning, and Jose Berrios pitched six innings as Minnesota beat the Baltimore Orioles 6-4 on Thursday.
+Minnesota used a six-run third inning to support Jose Berrios' six innings on the mound and beat Baltimore 6-4 on Thursday in the opener of a four-game series.

-Miguel Sano, Max Kepler and Eduardo Escobar each had run-scoring hits in the big frame against Baltimore's Dylan Bundy.
-Escobar had two hits in the game, including a two-run triple, as Minnesota won for the third time in four home games following a disappointing end to its recent road trip.
+Miguel Sano, Max Kepler and Eduardo Escobar each had run-scoring hits in the big frame against Orioles right-hander Dylan Bundy.
+Escobar had two hits in the game, including a two-run triple, as the Twins won for the third time in four home games following a disappointing end to their recent road trip.

+"Offensively, we struggled a lot tonight, but we put together one really nice inning," Minnesota manager Paul Molitor said.
+"We found a way to put up a big number and make it stand.
+You like your club to find a way to maybe add on along the way, but the pitching held up."

-Berrios (8-2) recovered from back-to-back tough outings to beat the Orioles for the second time this season.
+Berrios (8-2) recovered from back-to-back tough outings to beat Baltimore for the second time this season.
 He allowed four runs (three earned) on seven hits and no walks while striking out four.

 Brandon Kintzler notched his 23rd save in 26 chances.